-Doctoral students must complete 60 hours of personal therapy while actively enrolled at Pacifica.
-Completed hours are to be recorded on the Personal Therapy Documentation form, signed by the therapist and submitted to the relevant Clinical Training Office.
+MA/PhD Clinical Psychology Program: In the Clinical Psychology program in order to meet MA degree eligibility a student must have completed 30 hours of personal therapy by the end of the second year.
+Completed hours may be submitted on clinical letterhead with the number of sessions noted.
+Length of sessions and span of dates, signed by the therapist and submitted to the relevant Clinical Training Office.
 Pacifica faculty strongly recommends the completion of a minimum of 25 hours of personal therapy for each year of enrollment.

-Students in the Psy.D.
+Psy.D.
+Counseling Psychology Program: Students in the Psy.D.
 Counseling Psychology program must accrue a minimum of five (5) hours of personal therapy during each of the 12 quarters of enrolled coursework, totaling 60 hours.
 Students should refer to the relevant Clinical Training Handbook for verification forms and required hours.

-Masters level Counseling Psychology students must complete a minimum of five (5) hours by the end of each of the 10 quarters of their first, second, and third years for a total of 50 hours of personal therapy.
+MA Counseling Psychology Program: Masters level Counseling Psychology students must complete a minimum of five (5) hours by the end of each of the 10 quarters of their first, second, and third years for a total of 50 hours of personal therapy.
 Completed hours are to be documented on the Personal Therapy Log, signed, and initialed by the therapist and submitted via Tevera.
 Personal therapy hours must be accrued while actively enrolled at Pacifica.
 Students who do not fulfill the quarterly requirement for personal therapy hours for two quarters will be placed on clinical probation.
 For additional information, please see the MA Counseling Psychology Supervised Practicum Guidelines handbook available on the Pacifica website and in the MA Counseling Psychology Student Resource Center and MA Counseling Psychology Practicum Resource Center in D2L.